semgrep/semgrep-docs/docs/support.md

 #### Web

-Customers who log into the Semgrep cloud platform portal can open a support case from the [Help section](https://semgrep.dev/orgs/-/support).
+Customers who log into Semgrep Cloud Platform can open a support case from the [Help section](https://semgrep.dev/orgs/-/support).

 #### Email